dmidlo/histdata.com-tools/docs/cross-currency-reconciliation-contracts.md

 `validate_cross_currency_atomic_manifest()` requires:

 - a passing `post_broker` validation;
+- the same join policy and bounded age used at generation;
 - identical run, window, synchronization-unit, member, and symbol scope;
 - one stream and manifest count for every symbol; and
 - an exact match between final stream content and validation content.